Aesthetics Blog

 Also classed as collagen induction therapy, microneedling is a minimally invasive skin treatment that is used to encourage collagen production and help stimulate the skin's healing process.

-In the same breath, it’s equally important to follow the necessary aftercare steps to protect your skin’s barrier as it heals, as your skin will be much more sensitive after the treatment.
-This is why we’ve rounded up 6 of the most important pieces of aftercare advice for the best possible results following your microneedling treatment.
+In the same breath, it’s equally important to follow the necessary aftercare tips to protect your skin’s barrier as it heals, as your skin will be more sensitive after the treatment.

-It goes without saying that in order for the most effective healing process and the best results, you must follow the advice of your microneedling aesthetic practitioner
+It goes without saying that in order for the most effective healing process and the best results, you must follow the advice of your microneedling aesthetic practitioner.

 As your practitioner is a trusted professional, they will know the microneedling treatment inside out, and will therefore have the best advice regarding aftercare.